fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankCustomer.cs file.

     The `BankCustomer` class has two properties: `FirstName` and `LastName`.
-Methods can be used to perform operations on these properties.
+You can create methods that perform operations on these properties.
 For example, you can create a method to return the full name of the customer by combining the first and last names.
 You can also create methods to update the customer's name and display customer information.

-1. Create a blank code line below the `LastName` property.
+1. Create a blank code line below the final constructor.

 1. To create a method that returns the full name of the customer, add the following code: